 We shouldn't forget that Tom was still a teenager, so it's no surprise after his dad returned to Thetford Tom signed on to another privateer.
 The ship was the King of Prussia, and this voyage was a success.
 Within six months the King of Prussia, sometimes alone and sometimes acting with other ships, captured six French merchantmen.
 Tom, as the lowest ranked member on the crew, got perhaps one half of one percent of the prize money.
 Still when the trip ended Tom was paid something like 30 pounds - more than a corset maker could make in a whole year.

 It was now the winter of 1758, and with good money in his pocket, Tom decided to spend his time improving his mind.
 He stayed in London, attended science lectures, and met some of the famous thinkers of the time.
 This was a time when science, philosophy, religion, and art all got along pretty well.
-One of the lecturers Tom met, James Ferguson, was not only an astronomer of note, but also a portrait painter and a friend of Benjamin Franklin.
+One of the lecturers Tom met was James Ferguson.
+James was not only an astronomer of note, but also a portrait painter and a friend of Benjamin Franklin.

 In 1758 the Enlightenment was in full swing.
 Questioning tradition was not only OK, but cool and fashionable.
 In Europe the politicians had been pushing the old absolutist governments toward constitutional monarchies, and there were some people - called Republicans - who believed there should be no kings at all.
-But despite the reasonable amount of free speech that existed in eighteenth century England, if you really began to speak about overthrowing kings, you might find yourself, as they say in Boone County, Kentucky, in a heap of trouble, boy.
+But despite the reasonable amount of free speech people enjoyed, if you really began to speak about overthrowing kings, you might find yourself, as they say in Boone County, Kentucky, in a heap of trouble.
 A little spirited debate in the taverns was fine, but you had to be careful.

 Tom enjoyed himself in London but soon found £30 would only go so far.
 So as the winter turned to spring, he set himself up once again as a corset maker.
-His new business was in Sandwich, about forty miles southeast of London.
+His new business was in Sandwich, sixty-odd miles east-southeast of London.
 He got along OK and made friends with the locals, attended church (and some say even preached sermons), and met a young lady named Mary Lambert.

 Some biographies mention Tom had one wife whom he later left.
 But he actually was married twice.
 Mary was his first, and they married in 1759.
 However, corset business had undergone a slump, and the newlyweds moved to Margate about 10 miles north of Sandwich.
 But Mary died in less than a year.

 Making ladies' corsets had less and less appeal.
 Surely there were better jobs around.
-So he wrote his dad, asking if the now successful Mr. Pain Senior could use his influence in getting his son a better job.
+So Tom wrote his dad, asking if the now successful Mr. Pain, Senior could use his influence in getting his son a better job.
 Tom wanted to be an exciseman.

 An exciseman was a government employee.
 They were responsible for appraising inventories of merchants for taxation, especially those involving import and export.
 It was not an easy job to get.
 In fact you even had to apply to be instructed for the job.
 If that request was approved, you were then taught the business.
 Once you were evaluated to have the necessary skills (which included being able to gauge the quantities of casks of various sizes, do the needed arithmetic, and have good handwriting), you then applied for the actual job.
 Of course, politics played a big part in who was hired, but Tom finally received the appointment in 1762.

 Tom was appointed as the excise officer in Grantham, later to be the home of an Oxford chemist named Margaret Hilda Roberts who, like Tom, liked to change jobs.
 Although we can debate endlessly whether Hilda was popular in her new profession, we know that excisemen were not.
 They were, after all, tax assessors, and sometimes they had to collect the money themselves.
-They would also ride around the countryside looking for smugglers which had its own hazards.
-But the pay was better than corset making, about 50 pounds a year.
+They would also ride around the countryside looking for smugglers.
+This activity had it's own hazards, of course, but the £50 per year was better than corset making.

 On the other hand, being an exciseman was not a 9 to 5 desk job.
 It involved a lot of travel in a day where travel was even more of a pain than it is today.
 You also had to deal with irritated townspeople who in general didn't like government officials butting their noses into local businesses.

 There wasn't much to do but go back home to Thetford.
 With his dad's help, he got a job at Diss, a small town about 15 miles away, again as a corset maker.
 But once more making ladies' undergarments soon paled, and after a suitable interval, Tom requested his old excise job back.
-Perhaps the excise board suspected it wasn't Tom who caused the problems, and they granted Tom's request.
-In July 4, 1766 - exactly one decade before another important date - he was reinstated.
+Perhaps the excise board suspected it wasn't Tom who caused the problems, and they granted his request.
+In July 4, 1766 - exactly one decade before another important date - Tom was reinstated.
 He had to wait for an opening, though, and he also wanted to make sure he didn't go to some backwater one-ox village.
-So it wasn't until 1768, that he accepted a post in the town of Lewes which is close to the resort town of Brighton.
+So it wasn't until 1768 that he accepted a post in the town of Lewes about seven miles northeast of the resort town of Brighton.

-Tom moved in with the family of Samuel Ollive (Ollive is the name, not a misprint).
-Samuel and his family ran a tobacco and snuff shop and since at that time the T & S business was not doing that great, they were glad to take in the young boarder.
-Tom was also happy to be there and soon was giving the big eyes to Elizabeth, one of Samuel's daughters.
+Tom moved in with the family of Samuel Ollive (Ollive is the correct name, not a misprint).
+Samuel and his family ran a tobacco and snuff shop.
+Since at that time the T & S business was not doing that great, the Ollives were glad to take in the young boarder.
+Tom was also happy to be there and was soon giving the big eyes to Elizabeth, one of Samuel's daughters.

-Of course, even busy excisemen could take some time off, and with no television or Internet, a young man with wide interests could join various clubs.
+Of course, even busy excisemen could take some time off.
+With no television or Internet, a young man with wide interests would join various clubs.
 A particularly popular club was called the Headstrong Club (whose real name may have been the White Hart Evening Club).
 They met once a week to have dinner, drinks, and to debate the topics of the day.
-Tom was soon considered to be the best debater by far, and it's a good bet that one of the topics they hashed out was the ongoing problems England was having with the colonies in America.
+Tom was soon considered to be the best debater by far, and it's a good bet that one of the topics they hashed out was the ongoing problems England was having with the American colonies.